 Railroad History Brought to Life

 The Scottsdale Railroad Museum captures generations of railroad history into a unique, one-of-a-kind attraction.
 The museum consists of the historic Peoria Depot, the Roald Amundsen Pullman Car and a number of other railroad artifacts and memorabilia that’s sure to bring the history of railroads to life.
-Admission is one $2.00 ticket for guests thirteen and older, with children twelve and younger free with a paying adult.
+Admission to the museum is free for all park visitors.

 Railroad Park exhibit captures the gratitude and personal history of World War II France

 Visitors to the McCormick-Stillman Railroad Park from October until May will be able to view a special thank you message steeped in history and sacrifice.

 In 1948, not long after the conclusion of World War II, the residents of France packed 49 rail cars full of donated items and delivered one to each U.S. state well as Washington D.C. as a way of saying thanks to Americans for their support.
 The gifts were known as Merci Cars.
 The cars arrived in New York City on February 3, 1949.